krutulism/Cephalophore-Candles/README.md

 and here is the table for the Inolux IN-PI55QATPRPGPBPW-40 LEDs I used
 ![Data transmission times for Inolux IN-PI...](./images/inolux-datatranstime-table.jpg)

-In scrubbing through the source libraries for , which is used in my demo, I did not find where these transmission times are encoded.
+In scrubbing through the source libraries for [Adafruit Neopixel](https://github.com/adafruit/Adafruit_NeoPixel), which is used in my demo, I did not find where these transmission times are encoded.
 This leaves me wondering where my elision will break down, whether after adding more LEDs to the chain, or under a greater frequency of intensity change commands.
 I will keep scrubbing the source code to understand, but suggestions are welcome.